 Kitti Baracsi is among the 17 social-change leaders who will join LSE’s International Inequalities Institute this autumn as Atlantic Fellows for Social and Economic Equity.

 The Atlantic Fellows for Social and Economic Equity programme, based at the International Inequalities Institute at the London School of Economics and Political Science, is building a global community of people who are committed to using collective leadership to work towards social and economic justice for all.

-At the end of Fellows’ first year, they will have the opportunity to build their engagement in the Atlantic Fellows global community, in the company of Senior Fellows from all seven Atlantic Fellowships.
+At the end of Fellowship first year, they will have the opportunity to build their engagement in the Atlantic Fellows global community in the company of Senior Fellows from all seven Atlantic Fellowships.

-You can learn more about the programme and the incoming Fellows visiting the AFSEE website.
+You can learn more about the programme and the incoming Fellows by visiting the AFSEE website.